MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

 **Use these steps**:

-1. Open SQL Management Studio with elevated privileges and connect to SQL server where you want to create Service Manager or Data Warehouse databases.
+1. Open *SQL Management Studio* with elevated privileges and connect to SQL server, where you want to create Service Manager or Data Warehouse databases.
-2. Go to **Security** folder
+2. Go to **Security** folder.
-3. Right-click **Logins** folder and then select **New Login** as shown below.
+3. Right-click **Logins** folder, and then select **New Login** as shown below:

     ![New login account](./media/deploy-sm/new-login.png)